binbang12/minimalistphotography/README.md

 - First, if the new mod is not comfortable with Discord, they should be taught the [Discord Tutorial](#Discord-Tutorial) Module.
 - If the new mod is comfortable with Discord, or has been given the [Discord Tutorial](#Discord-Tutorial) Module, they should next be taught the [Onboarding](#Onboarding) Module.
+- One the [Onboarding](#Onboarding) Module is complete, teach them [Comments](#Comments) and [Top 25](#Top-25) seperated by a few days.
+- Once a few days have passed since you taught the new mod [Top 25](#Top-25), teach them the [Queue](#Queue) Module.
+If they decide not to continue with queue, ask them again monthly.
-- Once the new mod has completed the [Onboarding](#Onboarding) Module, if they have agreed to continue with the training and learn Queue, teach them the [Queue](#Queue) Module.
+- Once a week has passed since the new mod learned the [Queue](#Queue) Module, if they agree, teach them the [Photo Pool](#Photo-Pool) Module.
 If they have not decided to continue, they should be asked again monthly.
-- Once a week has passed since the new mod learned the [Queue](#Queue) Module, if they agree, teach them the [Photo Pool Voting](#Photo-Pool-Voting) Module.
+- After a week has passed since the mod has learned the [Photo Pool](#Photo-Pool) Module, if they'd like to help with the sending of invitations, teach them the [Invitations](#Invitations) Module.
 If they have not decided to continue, they should be asked again monthly.
-- After a week has passed since the mod has learned the [Photo Pool Voting](#Photo-Pool-Voting) Module, if they'd like to help with the sending of invitations, teach them the [Invitations](#Invitations) Module.
-If they have not decided to continue, they should be asked again monthly.
 - Once the mod had learned the [Invitations](#Invitations) Module, teach them [Promotion](#Promotion).
-- After the new mod has completed all the previously mentioned Modules, teach them [Mod Log](#Mod-Log), wait a month, then teach them [Automod](#Automod).
+- After the new mod has completed all the previously mentioned Modules, teach them [Mod Tools Tour](#Mod-Tools-Tour) if they wish.